Stephen Austin (American football): ELITE Pro Football Combines

-In 1989, Austin founded the ELITE Pro Football Combines, originally called Scout Camp.
-Its first combine was held at Mt.
+In 1989, Austin founded Scout Camp, later changed to Elite National Combines.
+The first combine was held at Mt.
 San Antonio College in Pomona, CA. ELITE was officially endorsed by the Canadian Football League, Arena Football League, XFL, NFL Europe, and the American Football Coaches Association.

 ELITE was the first combine to offer players and pro teams streaming internet video in 1996, followed by a multi-criteria searchable player database.
-ELITE discovered notable NFL players such as Wayne Chrebet and Super Bowl champions Mike Flynn, Nick Harper, and Adam Vinatieri.
+ELITE discovered notable NFL players such as Wayne Chrebet and Super Bowl champions Mike Flynn, Nick Harper, Bryan Braman, Adam Theilen and Adam Vinatieri.

 National Athletic Testing System

 In 2000, Austin created the National Athletic Testing System (NATS).
 NATS was a series of football evaluation camps for high school football players hoping to play college football.
 NATS camps were conducted by state high school football and athletic associations.
 The camps also included clinics to help participating players prepare for the Scholastic Aptitude Test.
 In 2005, NATS received a 1.4 million dollar grant from the National Football League Youth Football Fund and the NFL Players Association.
 As an additional NATS service, Austin created the Core Course Calculator (CCC) which was the first such web-based software design to help student athletes keep track of their NCAA core course requirements.
-Austin served as NATS President from 2000 to 2008 and, alongside former Notre Dame University head football coach Tyrone Willingham, Vice-Chairman from 2005 to 2008.
+Austin served as NATS President from 2000 to 2008 and, alongside former Notre Dame University head football coach Tyrone Willingham, vice-chairman from 2005 to 2008.